-Based on research, the American Medical Association has recommended that teens not start school until after 8:30 a.m. to allow them sufficient time to sleep and to support better learning.
-View a list of research about adolescent teen sleep patterns and impact on behavior.
+Based on research, the American Medical Association has recommended teens not start school until after 8:30 a.m. to allow them sufficient time to sleep and to support better learning.
+See research about adolescent teen sleep patterns.

 Considerations in the School Start Time Study:

 - Affect on students, including sleep and learning factors

 - After school activities, athletics, internships, and jobs

 - Ability to take concurrent enrollment classes because of scheduling issues

 - Students who work in the community

 - Concurrent Enrollment programs and schedules at CSU, FRCC and AIMS

 - Availability of bus drivers

 - Contract limitations for licensed and classified staff